jantman/aws-docs-history/docs.aws.amazon.com/general/aws_service_limits.html.md

   Security groups per VPC                                                            500                  If you need to increase this limit, you can [submit a request](https://console.aws.amazon.com/support/home#/case/create?issueType=service-limit-increase&limitType=service-code-vpc){.ulink}.

   Inbound or outbound rules per security group                                       50                   You can have 50 inbound and 50 outbound rules per security group (giving a total of 100 combined inbound and outbound rules).
 If you need to increase or decrease this limit, you can contact AWS Support — a limit change applies to both inbound and outbound rules.
 However, the multiple of the limit for inbound or outbound rules per security group and the limit for security groups per network interface cannot exceed 250.
 For example, if you want to increase the limit to 100, we decrease your number of security groups per network interface to 2.

-This limit includes both IPv4 and IPv6 rules.
+                                                                                                          This limit is enforced separately for IPv4 rules and IPv6 rules.
+A rule that references a security group counts as one rule for IPv4 and one rule for IPv6.

   Security groups per network interface                                              5                    If you need to increase or decrease this limit, you can contact AWS Support.
 The maximum is 16.
 The multiple of the limit for security groups per network interface and the limit for rules per security group cannot exceed 250.
 For example, if you want 10 security groups per network interface, we decrease your number of rules per security group to 25.